vigneshk01/taxi-aggregator/insights/readme.md

-insights/generated_stub_data contains the generated stub data
+DIR insights/generated_stub_data contains the generated stub data
 1. insights/generated_stub_data/location_stream.zip will first need to be extracted to get location_stream.json
 2. The json files just need to be imported into the mongo database.